Can You Eat Corned Beef While Pregnant?

 What Meats should You Avoid When Pregnant?

-Additionally, processed meats like deli meats, bacon, and hot dogs are also not recommended due to their high sodium and preservative content as well as the greater risk of Listeria contamination.
-Furthermore, leaving meat out at room temperature for extended periods can increase the chance of bacterial growth.
+Processed meats like deli meats, bacon, and hot dogs are also discouraged due to their high sodium, preservatives, and increased risk of Listeria contamination.
+Additionally, leaving meat at room temperature for extended periods can promote bacterial growth.